Skip to Main Navigation

 Antimicrobials are drugs – such as antibiotics – that kill or control disease-causing microbes.
 Antimicrobial resistance (AMR) occurs when microbes mutate or adapt in ways that enable them to withstand antimicrobials, rendering treatments ineffective.
 AMR is dramatically accelerated by the over-use and misuse of antimicrobials, including antibiotics, in people and animals.

-It also stands to have a significant impact on gender equity and countries’ human capital as it affects people’s lives through loss of time at school or at work, increased healthcare spending, and reduction in health facilities’ ability to quickly manage a patient’s health condition.
-Given the important role of health, agriculture and food systems, antimicrobials are critical to ensuring that countries can fully realize their human capital and that we can build more equitable societies.
+AMR also has a significant impact on gender equity and countries’ human capital as it affects people’s lives through loss of time at school or at work and increased healthcare spending.
+It also affects the ability of health facilities to quickly manage a patient’s health condition.
+Given the important interconnected role of health, agriculture and food systems, antimicrobials are critical to ensuring that countries can fully realize their human capital and that we can build more equitable societies.

 What can be done to address AMR?